MatthijsKamstra/haxenode/06nedb/about.md

 ## NeDB (Node embedded database)

-> Embedded persistent database for Node.js, written in Javascript, with no dependency (except npm modules), which can be used with a simple require statement.
+> Embedded persistent database for Node.js, written in JavaScript, with no dependency (except npm modules).
+Which can be used with a simple require statement.
 The API is a subset of MongoDB's.
 You can use it as a persistent or an in-memory only datastore, and it can also be used in all recent browsers (Chrome, Firefox, Safari, IE9+).

 ```